Interstate 410: History

 Like most cities in Texas, San Antonio was served by a loop around the city long before the arrival of the Interstate Highway System.
 Loop 13, although not a freeway, served in this role up until the 1950s, when many of San Antonio's freeways were constructed.
 The northern half of Loop 13 followed the current path of I-410 while the southern half still exists on the south side of San Antonio.
 Much of the freeway was proposed during the mid-1950s with construction beginning on the northwest portion of the loop near I-10.
 On October 15, 1960, Loop 13 from I-10 to I-35 was redesignated as Loop 410 for continuity purposes.
 By 1961, the freeway had been completed from I-35 on the southwest side to just east of US 281 near the airport, where it continued once to the east as a four-lane highway to I-35.
-By 1964, the southern arc had been extended eastward from I-35 to Roosevelt Avenue and was under construction from Roosevelt to I-35 on the east side of the city.
-By 1967, the eastern arc had been completed to Interstate Highway standards, and the remaining portion from US 281 to I-35 on the city's north side had been completely upgraded to Interstate Highway standards, but still carried the State Loop 410 designation until July 31, 1969, when it officially became I-410.
+By 1964, the southern arc had been extended eastward from I-35 to Roosevelt Avenue and was under construction from Roosevelt Avenue to I-35 on the east side of the city.
+By 1967, the eastern arc had been completed to Interstate Highway standards, and the remaining portion from US 281 to I-35 on the city's north side had been completely built to Interstate Highway standards but still carried the Loop 410 designation until July 31, 1969, when it officially became I-410.

-Due to the city growing primarily to the north, I-410 required upgrading along this stretch.
-It was expanded to six lanes in the late 1970s and early 1980s from Ingram Road to I-35 North.
-It was further expanded to six lanes from Ingram to Valley Hi Road in 1987.
-An additional westbound lane was added from I-10 West to Babcock Road in 1996.
+Due to the city growing primarily to the north, I-410 required widening along this stretch.
+It was expanded to six lanes in the late 1970s and early 1980s from Ingram Road to I-35 north.
+It was further expanded to six lanes from Ingram Road to Valley Hi Road in 1987.
+An additional westbound lane was added from I-10 west to Babcock Road in 1996.

-I-410 was widened from the late 1990s through early 2010s along its entire northern arc from Culebra Road to Austin Highway, with five lanes each way and interchange upgrades at I-10 and San Pedro, and an entire new interchange at US 281., officially called the "San Antonio Web".
+I-410 was widened from the late 1990s through early 2010s along its entire northern arc from Culebra Road to Austin Highway, with five lanes each way and interchange reconstructions at I-10 and San Pedro Avenue, and an entire new interchange at US 281, officially called the "San Antonio Web".